orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

 Regardless of the technicalities – which again, *are* important – here's how I think you should look at this interview.
 Let's assume that you've already made up your mind that you'd like to work at these companies.[^2] From your point of view, the purpose of the interview is to help you *get an offer*.
 That's it.
 It is not to showcase your impressive résumé, or make you feel good about yourself, or to show how smart you are.
 You want to get that offer.

 Your *task* in an interview with these companies is obviously to successfully solve the questions you'll be presented with, but more importantly do it while showing your interviewer how you *think* and approach problem solving.
 Your *goal* is to send the right signal that your interviewer is looking to pick up.
-He or she will most likely be interviewing anywhere between 2 to 5 people a week.
+He or she will most likely be interviewing anywhere between 2 to 5 candidates a week.
 Remember that and think how you can help them see that you're a good fit for the company.
 See [more tips below](#dos-and-donts) on how to achieve this.

 ### How To Prepare